A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

 These summary statistics show differences across ethnic groups in key transplantation metrics.
-Asian patients, on average, experience the longest waitlist durations compared to other ethnic groups, with a mean of 1441 days, followed closely by Hispanic (1353 days) and Black patients (1348 days).
-White patients have the shortest mean waitlist duration at 1139 days, substantially lower than other groups.
-Asian patients receive kidneys with slightly higher KDPI scores (mean 0.452) compared to other groups, potentially indicating lower quality organs, while Hispanic patients receive kidneys with the lowest mean KDPI score (0.390).
-In terms of graft survival, White patients show the longest mean survival time (2120 days or approximately 5.8 years), followed closely by Asian patients (2065 days or 5.7 years).
-Black and Hispanic patients have slightly shorter mean graft survival times (1970 and 1976 days respectively, or about 5.4 years).
-These observations suggest potential disparities in the kidney allocation process, with White patients appearing to have advantages in both waitlist duration and graft survival, while Asian patients face longer wait times but achieve comparable graft survival outcomes.
+Black patients, on average, experience the longest waitlist durations compared to other ethnic groups, with a mean of 691.5 days, followed closely by Asian (685.4 days) and Hispanic patients (646.1 days).
+White patients have the shortest mean waitlist duration of 514.3 days, substantially lower than other groups.
+Black patients receive kidneys with higher mean LKDPI scores (-2.65) in comparison to other groups.
+In terms of graft survival, White patients have the longest mean survival time (1782.7 days or approximately 4.9 years), followed closely by Black patients (1744.0 days or 4.8 years).
+Asian and Hispanic patients have shorter mean graft survival times (1684.2 and 1610.5 days or about 4.6 and 4.4 years, respectively).
+These observations suggest potential disparities in the kidney allocation process, with White patients appearing to have shorter waitlist duration and better graft survival, while other patients face longer wait times and shorter graft survival but have comparable LKDPI scores.
 These findings warrant further in-depth analysis to understand the underlying factors contributing to these differences across ethnic groups.